ProgramComputer/ReplicateETFSheets/README.md

 ## Steps
 1. Make a copy
 2. Copy Scripts to Apps Script Project
-3. Enter API keys in Account & Portfolio sheet and enter a .csv or .xlsv file link of the ETF holdings
+3. Enter Alpaca API keys in Account & Portfolio sheet and enter a .csv or .xlsv file link of the ETF holdings
 4. Run Setup
 5. Try other functions
 ## Contributions